Zakaria-Oussalem/SecretSanta/README.md

 ## Introduction:

-This is a simple application that makers it possible to perfomr secret santa between friends.
-It is still a wrok in progress.
+This is a simple application that makes it possible to perform secret Santa between friends.
+It is still a work in progress.
-- Architectrue:
+- Architecture:
-    -> Backend: Flask
+    -> Backend: Flask \n
-    -> Front: React
+    -> Front: React  \n
     -> Db: Postgres